Sandy-Maxx/UpSchool/docs/tenant/academic.md

 RBAC
 - All components are wrapped with PermissionGate and require resource "academic" with action "view".

-Next Steps
+Development Roadmap

+This module is planned for **Stage 4.2: Academic Management System** development.

+**Prerequisites (Must Complete First):**
+- ✅ Stage 1: Foundation & Core Infrastructure (COMPLETED)
+- ⏳ Stage 2: Dual Authentication & RBAC System
+- ⏳ Stage 3: Dual Portal Dashboards
+- ⏳ Stage 4.1: Student Information System (SIS)

+**Future Implementation Steps:**
-- Replace useAcademicService with RTK Query selectors and backend endpoints when available.
+- Replace useAcademicService with RTK Query selectors and backend endpoints
-- Add CRUD forms and mutations for: grades, subjects, teacher assignments, timetable generation, exams, and calendar events.
+- Add CRUD forms and mutations for: grades, subjects, teacher assignments, timetable generation, exams, and calendar events
-- Add route entries and navigation links in Tenant Portal to expose the pages.
+- Add route entries and navigation links in Tenant Portal to expose the pages
-- Expand tests to cover CRUD flows and edge cases.
+- Expand tests to cover CRUD flows and edge cases
+- Integrate with the completed RBAC system for proper permission checking